Best Hotels in Dubai – The Weekender

 Some might sneer at Dubai for its man-made marvels; others seek it out for the guaranteed sunshine, the luxurious hotels, the malls, the restaurants and the accessibility from London.
-Best is to take a weekend there enjoy a city which is all about, not the C of culture, but the C of convenience; not the S of sights, but the S of shopping.
+Best is to take a weekend there and enjoy a city that is all about not the ‘C’ of culture, but the ‘C’ of convenience, not the ‘S’ of sights, but the ‘S’ of shopping.
 For those who want to dally longer, a visit to the desert for lunch and an afternoon of falconry is a pleasingly exotic side trip with sightings of Arabian oryx and gazelles guaranteed as well, of course, as camels.
 Give it a chance and you’ll be surprised, say Mary Lussiana and Ellie Smith…

 The Weekender: Discover Dubai

 The Madinat Jumeirah complex is Dubai’s largest resort, sprawled across 40 hectares of land running alongside the Arabian gulf.
 ‘Madinat Jumeirah’ is Arabic for ‘the country of Jumeirah’, which is an apt depiction: with four huge hotels, over 50 restaurants, two kilometres of private beach and its own river, it’s a true holiday empire – a destination within a destination.
 The newest hotel here is Jumeirah Al Naseem, which translates as ‘sea breeze’ – a term which epitomises the relaxed, peaceful feel of this endlessly chic resort.
 Soothing shades of caramel, cream and blue run throughout, white drapes cascade from the lobby ceiling, and the sounds of the sea reach open terraces, outdoor restaurants and many of the guest rooms.